 Biology majors can greatly enrich their education by studying abroad for a full academic year, a semester, or a summer.
-The biology curriculum is flexible enough that graduation requirements can be met even if a student studies abroad; however it is wise to plan ahead and discuss this with your advisor as early in your college career as possible.
+The biology curriculum is flexible enough that graduation requirements can be met even if a student studies abroad; however, it is wise to plan ahead and discuss this with your advisor as early in your college career as possible.
 Visit the Center for Global Engagement's website for more information.
-Students may also enroll in BIO 365/366, The Natural History of the Galapagos Islands and Ecuador (offered during the spring in odd-numbered years), which concludes with a 2-week short-term abroad experience.